Stress Urinary Incontinence

 Slings are a very effective way of treating stress incontinence.
 They are a success in about 80% of women and many more women have improved symptoms.

-Some slings are mesh slings.
-These slings are very effective.
-They are minimally invasive outpatient surgeries that are very easy to heal from.
+Some slings are made of mesh material.
+They are minimally invasive, outpatient surgeries that are very easy to heal from.
 However, mesh is associated with an erosion rate where the material can be felt in the vagina.
-This happens 3-6% of the time and can be easily fixed.
-There is a lot of data available on mesh and mesh for bladder slings is considered to be safe.
-No bladder slings have been recalled.
+This happens less than 5% of the time and can be easily fixed.
+Talk to your physician about the use of mesh material.
+For incontinence slings it is safe and effective.

-A sling procedure can also be performed using your own tissue.
-When this is done, a small piece of fascia is taken from a bikini cut abdominal incision.
+A sling procedure can also be performed using your own tissue through a bikini cut abdominal incision.
 This surgery is more uncomfortable and requires more healing time.
 It does not have an erosion rate and has similar success rates as the mesh sling.

 Retropubic Suspension Surgeries